Bhutanese

 Literary Works

-Bhutanese literature includes religious texts, folktales, and modern works reflecting contemporary issues and traditional themes.
+Bhutanese literature includes religious texts and modern works that explore cultural themes.

 Architectural Styles